 Hemostatic capabilities are traditionally assessed by tests of primary hemostasis (platelet count and buccal mucosal bleeding time) and secondary hemostasis through plasma-based assays designed to further localize defects, such as the APTT (intrinsic and common pathway) and PT (extrinsic and common pathway).
 The fibrinolytic system is traditionally evaluated with measurements of degradation products such as FDP and d-dimer, and endogenous anticoagulant ability has been evaluated through antithrombin, protein C, and protein S. Additional specialized individual coagulation factor tests can further localize congenital defects.
 Thus, plasma-based coagulation screening tests can help identify the defective or deficient coagulation protein.
 Although this traditional approach makes it possible to effectively and systematically localize the cause of bleeding, it may be difficult from a clinical perspective to evaluate general hemostatic capability and to predict or monitor the effect of anticoagulant or procoagulant treatment.
 This may partially be because plasma-based tests of the secondary and fibrinolytic systems target specific elements of the hemostatic system, thus potentially ignoring other factors that may contribute significantly to overall hemostatic capability in acquired disorders.
 Another plausible reason is the low sensitivity of APTT and PT; usually, activity of a coagulation protein must be <30% and sometimes <10% of normal before an abnormality is detected.

-Tests for increased risk or tendency toward thrombosis are generally available only through some research laboratories.
+Tests for increased risk or tendency toward thrombosis are generally available only through some academic and research laboratories.
 Measurement of antithrombin activity is being offered by increasing numbers of laboratories.
 Tests for measurement of activities of plasminogen, protein C, α2-antiplasmin, tissue plasminogen activator, and plasminogen activator inhibitor have been established in some domestic animals.

 Assessment of Hemostatic Function in Whole Blood